 These queries will show the names of businesses in a location.
 They are the sellers who have taken their time to set up their business to appear in search results.

-What is local SEO, and how it works for small businesses?
+What is local SEO, and how does it work for small businesses?

-Local SEO for small businesses narrows your search engine marketing to people in a geographical location.
+Local SEO for small businesses narrows your search engine s to people in a geographical location.
 This process enhances your online visibility in a given area for location-specific enterprises.

 People consider both your online reputation and physical reputation nowadays.
 If they need a service or something, they are likely to look up for it online (which is wise, and better than walking around the street and looking for where they sell a product or offer a service).